Thank you for your interest in Happy Dog Agility

 Description: Dogs and handlers learn to work together as an efficient agility team.
 This class includes: Masters level course analysis, individualizing handling systems, drill work to sharpen various skills, tight turn work, lead-out Pivots, all crosses, refined obstacle training, turn cues, and learning the best way to handle individual situations with each dog/handler team.

-Happy Dog Agility offers specialty classes for specific areas of foundation, behavior, and agility areas.
+Happy Dog Agility offers specialty classes for specific areas of obedience, behavior, and agility areas.

 Some are ongoing, other are short, 6 week sessions.
 Below are the regular specialty classes we offer.
 Please see the “Events” page for the one-time classes.